 How to Apply: Students cannot apply, they must be nominated by a coach.

 Campus Liaison: Rashidi Greene

-The Graduate Opportunity Program provides tuition assistance to EOP, HEOP and SEEK graduates undertaking graduate study at participating SUNY Institutions.
+The Graduate Opportunity Program provides tuition assistance to EOP, HEOP and SEEK graduates who are undertaking graduate study at participating SUNY institutions.
 The University at Buffalo is a participating institution.
-This program provides in-state tuition scholarships to full-time students who are pursuing graduate or first professional degrees excluding Medical (MD), Dental (DDS), Pharmacy (PharmD) and Law (JD), and who are determined to have exceptional need by the Financial Aid Office.
+This program provides in-state tuition scholarships to full-time students who are pursuing graduate or first professional degrees, excluding medical (MD), dental (DDS), pharmacy (PharmD) and law (JD), and who are determined to have exceptional need by the FAFSA and the Office of Financial Aid.